awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 **image**
 An array that contains the identifiers of the images to use for these tasks\.
 See **Image identifier** in [Docker images provided by CodeBuild](build-env-ref-available.md) for possible values\.
 **variables**
 An array that contains the environment variables that will be present in the build environments for these tasks\.
-See [env/variables](build-spec-ref.md#build-spec.env.variables) for more information, \.
+See [env/variables](build-spec-ref.md#build-spec.env.variables) for more information\.

 The following is an example of a build matrix buildspec entry: